-The purpose of this procedure is to standardize the method used by Field Services staff for locating and marking District facilities.
+The purpose of this procedure is to standardize the method used by Field Services Staff (FS Staff) for locating and marking District facilities.
+Following this procedure carefully will ensure proper utility locations by Leucadia Wastewater District (LWD) are accomplished in a consistently safe and efficient manner.